Welcome to The Pennington School!

 Health Center with five beds; staffed 24/7

-Sports facilities include: newly renovated aquatic center with indoor pool, wellness center, numerous sports fields, new artificial turf field, track, outdoor tennis/pickleball courts, sand volleyball court
+Sports facilities include: aquatic center with indoor pool, wellness center, numerous sports fields, artificial turf field, press box, stadium, track, outdoor tennis/pickleball courts, sand volleyball court, newly renovated locker rooms, and brand-new fitness center (see above)

 Location

-Pennington, NJ was named one of the best towns for families in New Jersey.
-The School's campus is less than a five-minute walk from historic downtown Pennington, with its multitude of restaurants, pharmacies, banks, hair salons and barber shops, retail businesses, and many services.
-Pennington is only ten minutes from Princeton and is centrally located one hour from both New York and Philadelphia.
-Pennington is easily accessible by NJ Transit/Amtrak/SEPTA trains and buses (15-minute drive), and by air (Philadelphia and Newark Airports approximately one-hour drive).
+Pennington, NJ, was named one of the best towns for families in New Jersey.
+The School's campus is less than a five-minute walk from historic downtown Pennington, with its multitude of restaurants, pharmacies, banks, hair salons and barbershops, retail businesses, and many other services.
+Pennington is only ten minutes from Princeton and is centrally located, one hour from both New York and Philadelphia.
+Pennington is easily accessible by NJ Transit/Amtrak/SEPTA trains and buses (a 15-minute drive) and by air (Philadelphia and Newark Airports, approximately 1 hour).

 Accreditation and Memberships